 At a time when there was considerable public interest in Maurice McCabe as a person who had disclosed inefficiencies and bad practices within the gardaí, an incorrect report, accusing him of a rape offence, was maintained in Garda Headquarters.
 When the Northern Region learned of the inaccuracy of that report, the assistant commissioner did not correct it to Garda Headquarters.

 And all this happened because Sergeant McCabe had spoken out about bad practice and bad behaviour at the station in which he was the sergeant in charge.
-In the process, certain gardaí, including those of the highest rank, have tried and failed to cover up the faults that grew out of loyalty to the uniform above loyalty to the people the gardai are appointed to serve, and have succeeded in tarring the entire garda force with the same brush.
+In the process, certain gardaí, including those of the highest rank, have tried and failed to cover up the faults that grew out of loyalty to the uniform above loyalty to the people the gardai are appointed to serve.
+They have succeeded in tarring the entire garda force with the same reputational brush.
 They have also succeeded in ruining the life and reputation of a good garda simply for doing his duty.
 Shame on them.

 Unless otherwise noted in the text, all quotations are from the third interim report of the disclosures tribunal (http://www.disclosuretribunal.ie/en/DIS/Pages/Third Interim Report).